reduce-algebra/reduce-algebra/generic/emacs/REDUCE/README.txt

 2. Run M-x STANDARD-LISP

-3. After the appropriate prompt in the minibuffer, enter each of the following lines of input.
+3. After the appropriate prompt in the minibuffer, enter each of the following lines of input separately.
 The Lisp syntax is read as Emacs Lisp using (read) and the REDUCE syntax is read using READCH.

 (BEGIN2)
-!*comp := t;
+!*comp := t; rds open("rlisp.red",'input);
-rds open("rlisp.red",'input);
 (BEGIN2)
 rds open("rend.red",'input);
 (INITREDUCE)

-This gives the appropriate output in the *Standard LISP* buffer, namely
+This runs without complaints and gives the appropriate output in the *Standard LISP* buffer, namely

-REDUCE 3.3, 25-Jan-2018 ...
+REDUCE 3.3, 20-Feb-2018 ...

-1: <read input from the minibuffer>
+1: <read and echo input from the minibuffer>

 <output 1>

-2: <read input from the minibuffer>
+2: <read and echo input from the minibuffer>

 <output 2>

 etc.

-n: quit;
+n: bye;

 This interaction model with output to a normal buffer and input from the minibuffer is not very elegant, but it seems to work and is a fairly painless way to make Emacs wait for input.
-However, the output ends up in the *Messages* buffer, which I still need to fix reliably.

-rds open("arith.red",'input);
-rds open("mathlib.red",'input);
-rds open("alg1.red",'input);
-rds open("alg2.red",'input);

-all seem to read and compile OK.
+Can then input and compile the basic packages as follows to build a
+mini-REDUCE:

+in "arith.red", "mathlib.red", "alg1.red", "alg2.red";
+algebraic;

+This will correctly process some of alg.tst.